Gavin867/Office_Space_Directory/README.md

 ## License

     Office Space Directory.
-A react and state application to seart and sort results from an employee generator API.
+A react and state application to search and sort results from an employee generator API.

     Copyright (C) 2021  Gavin B. Calkins